AliaumeL/transducer-exercices/exercices.md

 ## Flip Flop Machines {.exercise}

-Prove that every flip-flop machine can be obtained by composing *binary* flip-flop machines.
+Prove that every 'flip-flop machine' can be obtained by composing 'binary flip-flop machines'.
 What is the number of intermediate machines that are needed?

 ### Encode states {.hint}

-Given a state $q \in Q$, compute using a `binary flip-flop machine` the sequence of approximated states $\set{q, \neg q}$.
+Given a state $q \in Q$, compute using a 'binary flip-flop machine' the sequence of approximated states $\set{q, \neg q}$.

 ### For the upper bound {.hint}